lokidoki102/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Viewing the details of a person

+1. Viewing the details of a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `view 1`<br>
+       Expected: Details of the first contact from the displayed list is displayed at the right side of the panel with the displayed person list at the left side of the panel.
+Name of the selected person shown in the status message.

+    1. Test case: `view 0`<br>
+       Expected: No person details is displayed.
+Error details shown in the status message.

+    1. Other invalid view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Deleting a person